DavidCain/vimfiles/README.markdown

 pathogen."](http://vimcasts.org/episodes/synchronizing-plugins-with-git-submodules-and-pathogen/)

 In short, you'll want to make a directory ~/.vim, and initialize a new repository.
-Install pathogen, then add a git submodule for each plugin you wish to manage: `git submodule add <url> bundle/name`
+Install Pathogen, then add a git submodule for each plugin you wish to manage: `git submodule add <url> bundle/name`

 Add the submodules to the staging area, and commit.
 To update all